 the Battles of the Aisne and the Marne in 1918 and who have no known grave.
 The memorial was designed by G.H.
 Holt and V.O.
 Rees, with sculpture by Eric Kennington.
 It was unveiled by Sir Alexander Hamilton-Gordon on 22 July 19289.

-Private Knowles was posthumously awarded the British War Medal, the Victory Medal and the 1915 Star10.
+Private Knowles was posthumously awarded the British War Medal and the Victory Medal10.
 His Army financial effects of £12 19 3, which included a War Gratuity of £8 10s, were paid to his widow on 9 December 191911.